Grant Funding Resources

 - Covidence University of Toronto Libraries Institutional License

 - REDCap at University of Toronto.
-Lawrence S. Bloomberg Faculty of Nursing Faculty, Staff or Students who want access to REDCap should set up UofT’s multifactor authorization (go to “Getting Started” tab) and then complete and return the REDCap access form to email@example.com.
+Lawrence S. Bloomberg Faculty of Nursing Faculty, Staff or Students who want access to REDCap should set up UofT’s multifactor authorization (after reading the info page, go to the “Self-Enrollment” tab) and then complete and return the REDCap access form to firstname.lastname@example.org.

 - REDCap Resources and training videos from the Centre for Research Innovation and Support (UTORID log in may be required).